harri35/import-startssl-win/README.md

 ===================

 Windows PowerShell script to help with Java and the StartSSL CA certificates.
-THis is a PowerShell version of the script at https://github.com/erasmospunk/import-startssl
+This is a PowerShell version of the script at https://github.com/erasmospunk/import-startssl

 In order for this to work:
 1) You need to edit the script and add the correct Java path to "$javaPath".